 So there’s another version of Spooky’s Jump Scare Mansion known as HD Renovation, which is remade with Unity instead of GameMaker.
 And it’s exactly what you expected.
 It’s an HD remake of the original game, which you have to pay $9.99 for.
 And I just so happened to get this one on sale.

-Unfortunately, not much has changed.
+Unfortunately, not much has changed though that’s to be expected.
 The basic story is exactly the same, with no additional backstories or dialogue.
 By the time I’m writing this, HD Renovation has the main game and the Karamari Hospital campaign.

 Endless Mode and a Build-your-own mansion mode are not active yet, which is disappointing.
 I guess you could say this version of the game is Early Access?
 Eh, I don’t know.
 And now, there is an Endless Mode, which is exactly what you expected.